uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/index.md

 **Contact**: [Simon Li](mailto:spli@dundee.ac.uk)

 AWS are revamping their TRE offerings.
 They have a new open-source product "Research Engineering Studio" which replaces https://github.com/awslabs/service-workbench-on-aws

 More info can be found here: https://docs.aws.amazon.com/res/latest/ug/overview.html and here: https://github.com/aws/res

-HIC are test-driving it, and are keen to shared notes and ideas with anyone else looking or planning to try it.
+HIC are test-driving it, and are keen to share notes and ideas with anyone else looking or planning to try it.

 Get in touch with Simon if you are interested and he'll set up a meeting for January!